sdpjswl/ASJAlertController/README.md

                                }];
 [alert show];
 ```

 To create an alert object and manually show it on the screen.

 # Credits

-- To this [Stack Overflow answer](http://stackoverflow.com/questions/26554894/how-to-present-uialertcontroller-when-not-in-a-view-controller) that started this
+- To this [Stack Overflow answer](http://stackoverflow.com/questions/26554894/how-to-present-uialertcontroller-when-not-in-a-view-controller) that started this.
-- To [Shashank Pali](https://github.com/shashankpali) for the motivation
+- To [Shashank Pali](https://github.com/shashankpali) for the motivation.

 # License